salvatoreferragamo/DEMO/README.md

 (TODO: the formal version will be released later...)

+## GPUs:
+All of our experiments are carried out using 4× NVIDIA A40 48G GPUs.

 ## Some Results:
 We provide part of our models' results and baseline results on test set for a clearer comparison in `model_results`.